 filmfront, 1740 W 18th St, Pilsen, Chicago, Illinois, 60608

 April’s Applied Words event, hosted by the Guild Literary Complex, combines a performance and a panel looking at access and the arts.
 This month’s performance includes multimedia pieces curated by Ladan Osman, an activist and poet.
 Ladan’s curation comes from her work with The Blueshift Journal and their latest project release, “Loom Radiant,” linked here under “Chicago” – https://

-Several artists from the project will display their work including Amina Ross, A.J.
+Several artists from the project will display their work including Amina Ross, Jory Drew, A.J.
 McClenon, Zachary Nicol, and Tavia K. David.

 After the performances (about an hour), there will be a panel discussion on what accessibility to the arts looks like in terms of race, class, and anti-ableism.
 We want to push the conversation towards questions like “How do museum fees and rising higher education rates, limit citizens ability to access art?” or “How can we, as artists, make our work more accessible to people, both in terms of physical location and socio-economic ability?

-The panel will be moderated by Bess Williamson, Assistant Professor of Art History, Theory and Criticism and be comprised of Ross Jordan, Curatorial Manager for the Jane Adams Hull-House, Rachel Webster, Associate Professor of Instruction and Director of the English Major in Writing, and Ladan Osman, an activist, poet, and teacher.
+The panel will include, Ross Jordan, Curatorial Manager for the Jane Adams Hull-House, Rachel Webster, Associate Professor of Instruction and Director of the English Major in Writing, and Ladan Osman, an activist, poet, and teacher.

 filmfront is a cine-club located in chicago’s pilsen neighborhood. selected programs draw from overlapping spheres of global, classic, documentary, experimental and local cinema. situated at the core of a diverse community, our storefront venue invites a cross-cultural dialogue in the form of discussions, panels, lectures, and exhibitions in addition to our regular screenings.